miri-kaufman/ProgectNomi/README.md

 ### Smartphone Message
 ![Error Message](assets/images/SmartPhone.png)

 ## API Endpoints

-### GET /weather
+The backend server exposes the following API endpoints:

-Fetch historical weather data for a specific city.
+- `GET /api/weather/history?city={city}&date={date}`: Retrieves historical weather data for a specific city and date.

-**Parameters:**
-- `city` (string): The name of the city.

-**Response:**
-- `200 OK`: Returns weather data.
-- `400 Bad Request`: Invalid city name.
-- `500 Internal Server Error`: Server error.

 ## Components

-### SearchBar
+The main components of the application are:

-A component that allows users to input a city name and trigger a search.
+- `CitySearch`: A component that allows users to search for historical weather data by city name.

-### WeatherDisplay
-A component that displays the fetched weather data.
+- `WeatherCard`: A component that displays the historical weather data for the selected city.

 ## Contributing

+Contributions are welcome!
+Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
-3. Commit your changes (`git commit -am 'Add new feature'`).
+4. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
+5. Push to the branch (`git push origin feature-branch`).
-5. Create a new Pull Request.
+6. Open a pull request.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.